 Here are some cryptocurrency exchanges that serve UK customers:

 - Coinbase – A highly popular exchange.
-Deposits possible via SEPA payments or instant purchases using any Visa/Mastercard credit/debit card.
+Deposits possible via U.K. Faster Payments Scheme, SEPA payments, or instant purchases using any Visa/Mastercard credit/debit card.

-- Bitstamp – Deposits possible via SEPA payments or purchases using a credit/debit card.
+- Bitstamp – Deposits possible via Faster Payments, SEPA payments or purchases using a credit/debit card.

 - Coinfloor – UK based crypto exchange.
-Deposits in GBP possible via SWIFT or SEPA payments.
+Deposits in GBP possible via U.K. Faster Payments, SWIFT or SEPA payments.

 - CEX.IO – Deposits possible via SEPA payments or using a Visa/Mastercard credit/debit card.